Table of contents: Test location 1000 m below sea level ↓ Test location 1000 m above sea level ↓

 Test location 1000 m below sea level

-Check the current readings: it should be 0±3 mA, while the CO content should be 0.3-1.2%.
+Check the current readings: it should be 0±3 mA, the CO content should be 0.3-1.2%.

 Test location 1000 m above sea level

-Disconnect connector from lambda probe (green wire).
+Disconnect the lambda probe plug connection (green wire).